19 August 2022

 Wildebeest Calving / Wildebeest Calving Season

 It can be interesting to see where young wildebeest calves are born and see the long journey the wildebeest have to travel.
-These are some of the rare sights you can find during the great migration in Tanzania and into Kenya.
+These are some rare sights you can find during the Great Wildebeest Migration in Tanzania and into Kenya.

 Where Does The Calving Season Begin?